How Hot Is the Arc From a Plasma Cutter? Torch Heat Explained

 precision plasma cutting techniques

-Because plasma arcs can exceed 20,000 °C, control heat input with standards-based adjustments: match amperage to material thickness, increase gas flow to dissipate heat without degrading kerf quality, and keep the torch perpendicular with correct standoff to concentrate energy and avoid undercut.
+Because plasma arcs can exceed 20,000°C, you need to control heat input with deliberate settings.
+Match amperage to thickness, tune gas flow, and keep the torch square to the work.

-Plasma arcs exceed 20,000 °C—balance amperage, gas flow, and torch geometry to control heat and kerf quality.
+Plasma arcs exceed 20,000°C, so balance amperage, gas flow, and torch height to control heat and kerf quality.

 Frequently Asked Questions